AOT-Technologies/forms-flow-ai/USAGE.md

 ![image](https://user-images.githubusercontent.com/83489861/124479964-69020280-ddc4-11eb-9739-18c44a770f76.png)

 * To create a new form click on **Create Form Button**.
 You can use the Drag-and-drop forms-builder with rich UI components to create a form with ease.
-> Product Survey form is already created, so we are skipping the step of creating Form.
+> New Business License Application form is already created, so we are skipping the step of creating Form.
 * You can modify the form by clicking on **View/Edit Form** button and you can edit form design by clicking the **Edit Form** button or continue by moving **Next** button if form design is completed to move to the stage associating workflow to the form.

 ![image](https://user-images.githubusercontent.com/83489861/124480017-76b78800-ddc4-11eb-9b31-e0b2df759656.png)

 * At this stage form designing is completed, you can click on **EDIT Button** and associate a workflow - Two Step Approval.
-> Note: Before using this workflow ensure that you have configured the `mail.config properties` in forms-flow-bpm as mentioned [here](./forms-flow-bpm/README.md#mail-configuration)

 ![image](https://user-images.githubusercontent.com/83489861/124480123-9058cf80-ddc4-11eb-802c-b69bfc796685.png)